fastrgv/AdaVenture/README.md

 * When looking closely at a pickable object, a hand will appear indicating that a click will pick up the object.
 When holding an object, another click will drop it at the current location.
 Only one object at a time may be carried.
 * Works on PCs or laptops running OS-X or GNU/Linux.
 And if GNAT is installed you can build it yourself!
 But first try the delivered binaries.
 * Both GNU/Linux and OS-X binaries provided, as well as full source.
-* Laptop friendly controls;  supports Mac Retina displays.
+* Laptop friendly controls;  supports Mac Retina displays in high DPI mode.
 * Serves as an example of modern OpenGL programming in Ada or C++ using GLSL 330 and shaders.
 * The Ada bindings to OpenGL & SDL2 in this app are usable as a standalone library for most any modern Ada graphics project.
-* Currenly, the game has two easy levels.
+* Currenly, the game has two easy campains:  Greece or Crete.
 So there is not yet any reset capability...you must replay from the beginning if you die.
-You specify the desired level at the beginning of the game.
+You select the desired campain at the beginning of the game.

+## Portable Avatar Using Shaders

+* A new shader-based avatar (Tux) encapsulates most of the details of avatar shape, color, and movement within vertex and fragment shaders.
+A related texture object, avatarobj.adb, defines a crude initial geometry and a mapping of a texture image onto the texture object.

+* This example implementation is minimal, yet instructive.
+Hardcoded data defining shape and color, and the uniforms and functions defining behavior can ultimately be as detailed and refined as desired.

+* The inputs include uniforms for time, position, and attitude.
+The shaders then offload the computational burden of the avatar representation onto the graphics processor.

+* Avatar-specific hardcoded data resides mostly in the shaders and partly in the texture object:  avatarobj.adb.
+The hardcoded data defines geometry and the mapping of the texture object to various parts of the avatar.
+In this case, the texture object is a cube with radius one that is defined in 3 parts.
+The upper half maps to the avatar's main body.
+The lower half is divided into left and right rectangles that are mapped to feet.
+The image used for the texture also has 3 parts that map to the appropriate piece of the texture object.

+* The result is a portable avatar.
+One needs only:
+	* texture object body, avatarobj.adb
+	* texture object spec, avatarobj.ads
+	* vertex shader, avatarobj.vs
+	* fragment shader, avatarobj.fs
+	* texture image, blkpng.png

+* Interfacing code with the above elements is very simple.
+Essentially you need only pass the required uniform values prior to drawing.

+* Of course one still needs a decent camera positioning and pointing policy within the game code in order to fully appreciate the avatar.
+But that is beyond the scope of this description.

 ## mouse/touchpad/keyboard controls